php-fig/fig-standards/proposed/extended-coding-style-guide.md

 ### 2.2 Files

-All PHP files MUST use the Unix LF (linefeed) line ending.
+All PHP files MUST use the Unix LF (linefeed) line ending only.

-All PHP files MUST end with a single line, containing only a single newline (LF) character.
+All PHP files MUST end with a non-blank line, terminated with a single LF.

 The closing `?>` tag MUST be omitted from files containing only PHP.